Christ Episcopal Church (Stroudsburg, Pennsylvania)

-Christ Episcopal Church is a parish of the Episcopal Diocese of Bethlehem in Stroudsburg, Pennsylvania.
+Christ Episcopal Church is a parish of the Episcopal Diocese of the Susquehanna (formerly Bethlehem) in Stroudsburg, Pennsylvania.
 It was founded in 1897 in a private residence in East Stroudsburg.
 The cornerstone for the current church building was laid on June 8, 1904, and the church was consecrated on November 21, 1905.
-In 2023, the parochial report filed with the Episcopal Church reported average attendance of 73, $172,550 in plate and pledge income, and 245 members.
+In 2023, the parochial report filed with the Episcopal Church reported average Sunday attendance (ASA) of 73, $172,550 in plate and pledge income, and 245 members; in 2024 the parish reported ASA of 74 and income of $149,224.
+No membership statistics were reported in 2024 national parochial reports.